Fabric Setup for Azure AD DS LDAP

 In this file, we will insert the name of the group that the user will use as the fabric admin, and the AD to which the user belongs.
 In our example K2vtdaadmin

-echo "K2vtdaadmin" > $K2_HOME/config/admin_privileges
+echo "K2vtdaadmin" > $FABRIC_HOME/config/admin_privileges

-• Config Fabric's config.ini file as follows:
+• Config Fabric's config.ini file with the following parameters:

 For more information about how Fabric works with LDAP, read here.
 For more information about SAML configuration in Fabric, please read here.